conath/vu-mote/README.md

-#  VUMote – Analog and Digital VU-Meter App
+# Music Remote and Visualizer – VU-Meter App

 ![Screenshot.
 Center: A needle display showing the approximate sound volume in decibel.
 Top: iOS Status Bar, Toggle Switch to change display from half scale to full scale.
 Bottom: tab buttons to change from needle to VFD view.](screenshot-needle.jpg)